Skip to main content

 • File storage — This guide uses Dropbox for Get file content using path and Create file so you can follow the screenshots step by step.
 It's not Dropbox-only: the same flow works with SharePoint, OneDrive, Google Drive, or other connectors.
 Swap in the equivalent "get file" and "create file" actions for your storage—the logic stays the same.

 From scratch: Create the flow → Add Manually trigger a flow (or another trigger) → Add the three actions in order: Get file content using pathParse DocumentCreate file.
 Configure each step as below.
-You can keep this guide open in one tab and Power Automate in another—all links to external tools open in new tabs.

 The Flow at a Glance